ramp-eu/JS2SF/ReadMe.md

 To allow people to test upfront an implementation of the ROSE-AP, we made a container-based (docker) implementation of the ROSE-AP as binaries that may be used for testing purposes.
 For this purpose a predefined set of robot-data is extracted from the robot and piped to the context broker.

-Following documents will guide you through a quick test setup of the demonstrator :
+[Following documents](docs/getting-started.md) will guide you through a quick test setup of the demonstrator.

-​	Install the OCB and its preconfigured environment using Docker (including Grafana and the dashboards)

-​	Run the limited Robot Simulator

-​	Run the Rose AP

 By changing the values in the Robot Simulator, you can see the changing values in the dashboards.

 ##### Atomic tests

- A set of atomic tests will be defined, each one in charge of showcasing one workflow from the following types:

-\1.
-(Robot as a Context Data Provider Provider)  : Kuka Connect Feature -> ROSE-AP South Port -> ROSE-AP North Port -> Context Broker -> Endpoint

-\2.
-(Robot as a Context Data Consumer) : Endpoint -> Context Broker -> ROSE-AP North Port -> ROSE-AP south Port -> Kuka Connect Feature

-#####  Tutorial

-A complete Tutorial is worked out for a robot from a stone processing company.
+To allow the user to experiment with the data and the RoseAP a document is created with a set of simple test commands.
+As wel c# commands and Curl commands are foreseen.
+You can find them [here]() .